InfWolf14/RenTek-Delta-Armoury/README.md

 # RenTek-Delta-Armoury
- RenTek: [Delta] Armoury Revival
+ Branch: Dilrax-patch-1

+Branch is of no major importance, serves as a back up.